Sharing the NFSA collection

 - The only existing colour footage of Sir Donald Bradman playing cricket.

-We’ve also recently launched NFSA Live, a series of free live-streamed events including a virtual edition of our monthly music night Vinyl Lounge, expert talks, and screenings followed by filmmaker Q&As.
+We’ve also launched NFSA Live, a series of free live-streamed events including a virtual edition of our monthly music night Vinyl Lounge, expert talks, and screenings followed by filmmaker Q&As.
 The first six sessions were joined by almost 5,000 people from around Australia and the world.

 We get social with you